Intro

 NixOS is a Linux distribution configuration solution composed of modules and packages NixOS Manual.
 While nixpkgs provides many modules for configuring NixOS machines, it lacks fundamental support for configuration beyond the scope of a single host.

 In practice, some hosts share configuration settings.
 Imagine that you configure four different NixOS machines and would like to set up a WireGuard network between them.
-In the end, you will configure networking.wireguard.interfaces.<name>
+In the end, you will configure networking.wireguard.interfaces.<name> on each host, but there are several open questions:

 - How do you manage secrets efficiently?
 Preshared connection keys, for example, are owned not by one but by two hosts.
 Should you specify them on several hosts redundantly, or would it be sufficient to declare the network topology globally?